-If you install macOS Big Sur on your Mac, and you run into issues, you can downgrade your computer’s software in an attempt to improve its performance.
+If you install macOS Big Sur 11.2.3 on your Mac, and you run into issues, you can downgrade your computer’s software in an attempt to improve its performance.
 Unlike iOS and iPadOS, the macOS downgrade is always open.

-Install macOS Big Sur for Better Security
+Install macOS Big Sur 11.2.3 for Better Security

-If security is important to you, think about installing the macOS Big Sur update right away.
+If security is important to you, you should think about installing the macOS Big Sur 11.2.3 update.

-macOS Big Sur brings 50+ new security patches to your Mac.
-If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.
+If you're moving up from macOS Catalina, you'll also get macOS Big Sur 11.0.1's 50+ security patches.
+If you're interested these improvements, you can read about them over on Apple's website.